Healthy Homes Assessment Pinehaven

 Insulation Pinehaven

-Ceiling and underfloor insulation is mandatory for all rent houses since July 1, 2019.
-Property managers and landlords are required to make sure that the insulation is up to this new standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may require to be topped up or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental houses from 1 July 2019.
+Property managers and landlords must ensure that the insulation is up to this new standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space might require to be added or replaced.

-The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 Pinehaven Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the inside; you have to make sure there is somewhere to allow surface, rain and underground water to flow, and to prevent it from getting into the building.
-When it is damp and moisture, it’s typically those concerns that you aren’t aware of that could be a huge problem that can cause damage to your investment and harming your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building It’s about having to make sure there is somewhere for surface and ground water to go, and to prevent it from getting into the building.
+When it concerns damp and moisture it is typically those concerns that you aren’t aware of that could become a major issue and cause damage to your investment and affecting the tenant’s health.

-Rental properties require to have efficient drainage for the removal of floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a location to go, and it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to remove storm water, surface water and ground water, including an appropriate outfall or runoff.
+Making sure that water has a location to go, and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to prevent water ingress, if the apartment has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your property has an enclosed space between your floor and soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.

-A ground moisture barrier is typically a polythene sheet laid over the ground, to block any moisture in the ground from getting into the home.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from rising into the structure.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection